tigera/docs/calico-enterprise/visibility/get-started-cem.mdx

 ![alerts]({{site.baseurl}}/images/alerts.png)

 As shown, there are many types of alerts you can enable.
 None are enabled by default.

+**Anomaly Detection**

+This page lets you enable/disable anomaly detectors that are preconfigured by {{site.prodname}}.
+Anomaly detection uses {{site.prodname}} Elasticsearch logs (flow logs, L7 logs, and DNS logs) to learn the behavior of cluster nodes, pods, services, and other entities that send log records (applications, load balancers, databases, etc.).

-### Kibana
+### Logs

-{{site.prodname}} includes a fully-integrated deployment of Elasticsearch to collect flow log data that drives key features like the Flow Visualizer, metrics in the Dashboard and Policy Board, policy automation, and testing features and security. {{site.prodname}} also embeds Kibana so you can view raw log data for the traffic within your cluster.
+{{site.prodname}} includes a fully-integrated deployment of Elastic to collect flow log data that drives key features like the Flow Visualizer, metrics in the Dashboard and Policy Board, policy automation, and testing features and security. {{site.prodname}} also embeds Kibana so you can view raw log data for the traffic within your cluster.

-> From the left navbar, click **Kibana**.
+> From the left navbar, click **Logs**.

 **Dashboards**